Christy Mihos

 Christy Peter Mihos (June 13, 1949 – March 25, 2017) was an American politician and businessman from Massachusetts.
-He was an Independent candidate for governor of Massachusetts in 2006.
+He first rose to prominence as the owner of a chain of convenience stores across New England. was an Independent candidate for governor of Massachusetts in 2006.
 He ran for the Republican nomination for governor in 2010, but did not receive enough votes at the Republican Convention to qualify for the primary ballot.

 Early life

 Mihos was born and raised in Brockton, Massachusetts.
 During his youth, Mihos worked in his family's supermarket.
 He graduated from Brockton High School and Stonehill College.
 While attending college, Mihos was the part of a Greek wedding band playing the bouzouki, clarinet, and saxophone.
 He was also part of a rock band playing the bass guitar.

 In 1974, Mihos and his wife Andrea married.
 During the 1980s he was president of the board of stewards at the Panagia Greek Orthodox Church in Cohasset, Massachusetts.
 He was credited with leading the church through one of its most successful financial periods.
 During his tenure, the church's interior was refurbished and a parish house was purchased.